Different Types of Bow In Archery and Hunting

 The word ‘Kyudo’ originated from the Japanese martial art means “the way of the bow.”
 In design, it resembles the longbow, but limbs are round in shape and use bamboo to make it.

-A reflex bow is a kind of longbow which has limbs that bent far from you when it unstrung and the riser slightly deflex towards you.
+A reflex bow is a kind of longbow that has limbs that bent far from you when it unstrung and the riser slightly deflex towards you.
 Due to its design, it allows you to generate a powerful shot whereas you will fill no hand shock.